San Simeon, a small town located halfway between San Francisco and Los Angeles, is known in California (and beyond) for its castle.

 On top of that, there is a wine tasting room on site (Hearst Ranch Winery, with great ocean views).
 So, that is yet another idea on things to do in San Simeon!

 Observe Huge Elephant Seals

 It is impossible not to stop at the Piedras Blancas Rookery.
 This place is a birthing and resting spot for elephant seals.

 If you are unfamiliar with elephant seals, let me tell you these pinnipeds (animal family including seals and seas lions) get their name from the elongated snout of the adult male which resembles an elephant trunk.

 These seals can reach humongous sizes.
-Males can reach a length of 14 to 16 feet and weight more than 5,000 pounds.
+Males can reach a length of 14 to 16 feet and weigh more than 5,000 pounds.